syntaqx/syntaqx.github.io/content/posts/2024-07-02-github-actions-secret-inputs.md

 And that's it!
 No more asking operations to update your environment variables.

-> __Note:__ Sure, this would be easy enough to just manage within a project's
+> __Note:__ In a more ideal world, we could just "shift left" and repostories
-> repository if we were deployed entirely on Kubernetes, but we're not quite
+> would be able to manage their own Kubernetes manifests, and update their own
-> there yet.
-Depending on the service, updating an environment variable may be
+> environment variables or ConfigMap.
+Unfortunately, we're not quite there yet.
-> as simple as updating a secret in AWS Secrets Manager, or as complex as
+> Depending on the service, updating an environment variable may be as simple as
-> updating a file on an EC2 instance.
-This workflow allows us to abstract that
+> updating a secret in AWS Secrets Manager, or as complex as updating a file on
-> complexity away from the engineers, and let them focus on what they do best:
+> an EC2 instance.
+This workflow allows us to abstract that complexity away from
-> writing code.
+> the engineers, and let them focus on what they do best: writing code.

 Automation, done.